jessequiroga/gatsby-blog/content/stash/programmatic-problem-solving/index.md

       <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7.
 Getting stuck and spending a day figuring out what could have been solved in 10 mins by asking for help.</p>&mdash; Mike Carter (@mcarterj) <a href="https://twitter.com/mcarterj/status/1143626584655650816?ref_src=twsrc%5Etfw">June 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
     </li>
     <li>
-      will likely steer you in the right direction
+      will likely steer you in the right direction.
     </li>
     <li>
-      <p>can prevent wasting valuable time by going down any unnecessary rabbit holes</p>
+      <p>can prevent wasting valuable time by going down any unnecessary rabbit holes.</p>
     </li>
     <li>
       <p>will be beneficial when updating your test coverage to flag and prevent the behaviour in future.</p>